Post

 • frozenset() method returns an immutable frozenset which the iterable elements will initialize.

-• Empty frozenset can be declared bypassing the empty frozenset() method.
+• Empty frozenset can be declared by calling the empty frozenset() method.

 Khushal Jethava